anders-kiaer/webviz/backend/README.md

    the Python code can keep large data sets in memory for its lifetime and be sure it is always the same user accessing it.

+Locally during development (single user scenario) there is a single job container continuously running, started automatically by `docker-compose`.
+Except from starting at the same time as the primary backend, not stopping after user inactivity, and being limited by the developer machine resources (CPU / memory), this job container during development behave similar to the on demand started job containers in cloud.

 On route level this is implemented like the following:

 **In `src/backend/primary`:**